-Let’s face it – side dishes are never going to be the star of the show, the big event, the raison d’être.
+Let's face it - side dishes are never going to be the star of the show, the big event, the raison d'être.
 They often sneak in there, almost unnoticed, perhaps without a second thought.
-But here’s the thing – side dishes can make a meal.
+But here's the thing - side dishes can make all the difference to a meal.
 And indeed with a fabulous repertoire of side dishes, a selection of your best can even be put together to form the whole meal.

-By their very nature, they shouldn’t be something that’s laboured over – they should be pretty quick, easy, no fuss and in the most part will be happy to be made ahead of time so that they can then hang around until you need them.
+By their very nature, they shouldn't be something that's laboured over - they should be pretty quick, easy, no fuss and for the most part will be happy to be made ahead of time so that they can then hang around until you need them.

-So let’s begin with Moroccan Couscous – a simple, tasty side dish, packed with flavour, texture and colour interest.
+And here's a great example in this Moroccan Couscous - a simple, tasty side dish, packed with flavour, texture and colour interest.

 - It's seriously easy - no need to even turn the oven on - just boil the kettle, chop and combine.